Twitter, Inc.: 2007–2022: Growth

 In April 2012, Twitter announced that it was opening an office in Detroit, with the aim of working with automotive brands and advertising agencies.
 Twitter also expanded its office in Dublin.
+Twitter hit 100 million monthly active users in September 2011.
 On December 18, 2012, Twitter announced it had surpassed 200 million monthly active users.
-Twitter hit 100 million monthly active users in September 2011.

 The company had its initial public offering on the New York Stock Exchange on November 7, 2013.

 In September 2016, Twitter shares rose 20% after a report that it had received takeover approaches.
 Potential buyers were Alphabet (the parent company of Google), Microsoft, Salesforce.com, Verizon, and The Walt Disney Company.
 Twitter's board of directors were open to a deal, which could have come by the end of 2016.
 However, no deal was made, with reports in October stating that all the potential buyers dropped out partly due to concerns over abuse and harassment on the service.
-In June 2017, Twitter revamped its dashboard to improve the new user experience.
+In 2017, Twitter revamped its dashboard to improve the new user experience and Stone came up with a purpose statement for the company: "Twitter exists to serve the public conversation".

 In April 2021, Twitter announced that it was establishing its African headquarters in Ghana.

 In January 2022, Twitter finalized the sale of MoPub to AppLovin.
 The deal was first announced in October 2021, and the selling price was reported at $1.05 billion.